aspose-cells-cloud/Aspose.Cells-Products/cells/en/java/saveas/xlsb-to-txt/_index.md

 ---
-title: Save XLSB as TXT API for Java
+title: Save XLSB as TXT using Java
-description: Using Aspose.Cells Cloud SDK for Java to save XLSB format file as TXT format file.
+description: Utilizing Aspose.Cells Cloud SDK for Java to save XLSB format file as TXT format file.
-url: /java/saveas/xlsb-to-txt/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="Java API to save XLSB as TXT" h2="Java library to save XLSB as TXT" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in Java.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save XLSB as TXT" h2="Java library for saving XLSB as TXT" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in Java.
 This is a professional solution to save XLSB as TXT and other document formats online using Java." urlsection="saveas/xlsb-to-txt/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a XLSB file as TXT in Java" >}}